daniel5151/choochoos/README.md

 ## Documentation

-Documentation for each assignment can be found under the `docs` folder.
+Documentation for each assignment can be found under the [docs](./docs/) folder.
 Each assignment has it's own directory with associated documentation.

-e.g: for assignment K1, the documentation is under `docs/k1/`.
+e.g: for assignment K1, the documentation is under [docs/k1](./docs/k1/).